MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/ExceptionData.md

 #AI.ExceptionData
-Instance of Exception represents handled or unhandled exception that occurred during execution of the monitored application.
+An instance of Exception represents a handled or unhandled exception that occurred during execution of the monitored application.

 1. **ver** : int